nicklayb/nfl-rushing/README.md

 Since I know it, React has always been my goto library for writing user interfaces.
 It's powerful, well written, has a lots of powerful features such Context API and Hooks and it makes UI fun to write.

 I almost went for a Phoenix LiveView UI but I prefered to use a tech that I'm more used to.

+##### OTP release

+Inside the docker image is a OTP release of the application.
+It is built through a multi stage dockerfile so the final built image weighs ~40MB.